J. W. Walsh

 J. W. Walsh (born June 29, 1992) is an American football coach and former player.
-He played quarterback for the Oklahoma State Cowboys football team from 2011 to 2015.
+He played quarterback for the Oklahoma State Cowboys from 2011 to 2015.

 Early life

 Walsh played at Guyer High School in Denton, Texas, where he was coached by his father John and reached the University Interscholastic League state finals his senior year.

 College career

 Walsh was redshirted as a true freshman in 2011.
 In 2012, Walsh battled Clint Chelf and true freshman Wes Lunt for the starting quarterback job.
 Lunt won the quarterback derby and Walsh was named the backup.
 Lunt suffered a knee/ankle injury in the game against Louisiana–Lafayette on September 15.
 Walsh stepped in and started the next three games before suffering a knee injury against Iowa State on October 20.
 The injury was later revealed to be a fractured knee.
 The injury announcement came as a surprise as Walsh apparently suffered the injury in the first quarter, but he was able to play the entire game and finished with 415 passing yards and 46 rushing yards.
 The injury was expected to sideline Walsh for the rest of the season, but he was able to return only a few weeks later.
 He was able to suit up for the last four games of the season and backed up Chelf, who started the final five games of the season at quarterback.
 Walsh finished the season with 1,564 passing yards, 13 touchdowns against three interceptions, and completed 66.9 percent of his passes.
 He was named the Big 12 Offensive Freshman of the Year by conference coaches.